RENEE MONTAGNE, Host:

 SHAWN JOHNSON: Good morning.

 MONTAGNE: Now considering that this is August, really an off-time to hold an election, the turnout there was really high.

-JOHNSON: Yeah, it approached gubernatorial levels, which is really high for a special election, and it was driven by the intense interest that everybody had in these issues this year, which was really born out of the collective bargaining bill at the Wisconsin state capitol earlier this winter, which brought tens and sometimes hundreds of thousands out to protest.
+JOHNSON: Yeah, it approached gubernatorial levels, which is really high for a special election, and it was driven by the intense interest that everybody had in these issues this year, which was really born out of the collective bargaining bill at the Wisconsin State capital earlier this winter, which brought tens and sometimes hundreds of thousands out to protest.
 That spilled into these largely Republican Senate districts and Democrats were able to pick up a couple, but unable to flip that third.